-Use of staffing services (employment agencies) should be considered only as a last resort because of the high cost of such services.
-Also, employment agencies frequently have rules or policies for employees hired through their agencies that might differ from those of your own practice.
-The availability of clerical job applicants far exceeds that of clinical staff.
-For this reason, it might be necessary to consider special measures to recruit clinical help.
-The availability of signon bonuses, flexible work schedules, and high salaries offered by hospitals makes it extremely difficult for the private allergy practice to compete with hospitals for trained clinical staff.
+The sign-on bonuses, flexible work schedules and high salaries offered by hospitals can make it extremely difficult for the private allergy practice to compete for trained clinical staff.
 Paying competitive wages, even though they may not be comparable to those of hospitals, is essential.
 Flexible work schedules are one of the main benefits sought by many nurses who are interested in leaving the hospital setting.
-Many also enjoy the patient contact they have in a private practice, and the ability to develop relationships with patients, and this advantage should be stressed in the recruitment of this group of staffers.
+Many also enjoy the patient contact they have in a private practice, and the ability to develop relationships with patients, so stress this advantage in recruiting this type of staff.